vijaybalebail/In-memory-workshop/In_memory/IM_features/queries.md

 This expression is simply an arithmetic expression to find the total price charged with discount and tax included, and is deterministic.
 We will create a virtual column and re-populate the LINEORDER table to see what difference it makes.

- 13. To make sure that we populate virtual columns in the IM column store we need to ensure that the initialization parameter INMEMORY_VIRTUAL_COLUMNS is set to ENABLE or MANUAL.
+ 13. To populate virtual columns in the IM column store we need to ensure that the initialization parameter INMEMORY\_VIRTUAL\_COLUMNS is set to ENABLE.

   The default is MANUAL which means that you must explicitly set the virtual columns as INMEMORY enabled.
 Set it to enable at table level.
 ````
  SQL> <copy> show parameter INMEMORY_VIRTUAL_COLUMNS
        alter system set inmemory_virtual_columns=enable;